Student portal

 Student Paper Competition

-Aerial Evolution Association of Canada 2022 Conference and Exhibition Student Competition Awards
+2024 Aerial Evolution Association of Canada Student Paper Competition

-Each year, Aerial Evolution Association of Canada hosts The Best Student paper, The Best Student Oral Presentation, and The Best Student Poster competitions at the AEAC Annual Conference & Exhibition.
-These awards are given to university and college student participants to acknowledge their contribution to the unmanned systems industry and to encourage strong academic excellence.
+Each year, Aerial Evolution Association of Canada hosts the Student Paper competition.
+This award is given to university and college student participants to acknowledge their contribution to the drone systems field and to encourage strong academic excellence.

 Prizes